Locations:

 Laryngeal Cleft

-Laryngeal cleft is an abnormal opening in the tissues between your larynx (voice box) and esophagus (food pipe).
-Instead of going in your esophagus, food and liquids can enter your trachea and lungs, causing choking, wheezing, coughing and respiratory problems.
-Early diagnosis and prompt treatment can often close the opening.
+Laryngeal cleft is an abnormal opening in the tissues between your child’s larynx (voice box) and esophagus (food pipe).
+Instead of going in their esophagus, food and liquids can enter their trachea (windpipe) and lungs.
+This can cause choking, wheezing, coughing and breathing problems.
+Your child may need surgery to close the opening.

 Overview

-A laryngeal cleft is a gap in the tissues between your larynx (voice box) and esophagus (food pipe).
-This abnormal gap creates an opening that connects your larynx and esophagus, allowing swallowed foods and liquids to enter the opening and travel into your lungs.
-A laryngeal cleft forms early in pregnancy while your baby is developing.
+Babies born with a laryngeal cleft have a gap in the tissues between their larynx (voice box) and esophagus (food tube).
+The abnormal gap creates an opening between their larynx, which sits atop their trachea (windpipe), and esophagus.
+This allows food and liquids to enter the opening and travel into your baby’s lungs instead of their stomach.

 Advertisement